Other Databases (ODBC)

 If table or schema names are not listed, click the search icon or enter the name in the text box and click the search icon, and then select the name.

-Important: When you use Other Databases (ODBC) to connect to a database, the outcome may vary and compatibility with Tableau Desktop features is not guaranteed.
+Note: When you use Other Databases (ODBC) to connect to a database, the outcome may vary and compatibility with Tableau Desktop features is not guaranteed.

 When you work with a generic ODBC connection, additional configuration is required to make sure that the workbooks and data sources you create can be used on different computers and platforms.